I-am-Ayushmaan/S_visualizer/README.md

-This is a [Next.js].
+This is a [Next.js] app.
 For UI development I used ChakraUI.

 ## Description
 Sorting Visualizer App where you can Visualize two sorting Algorithms running side by side on the same Screen.